 - sleep problems

 Severe depression is the leading cause for suicide or attempted suicide in methamphetamine abusers.
 When coming down from a meth high, or after prolonged use, many report feeling very upset, sad and depressed as a result of the psychological impact that this drug has on the user.

 Detox centers can help you get through meth withdrawal.
-Find out more by contacting us via phone, chat or email.
+Call now to find out more.

 Dangers of Meth Withdrawal